 Tea is served in a black Chinese teapot with a stand.
 (Quick tip: keep the teapot handle up or it gets too hot to hold if resting against the pot.)
 The table crockery is all plain white.

-Extra hot water was offered without asking which is always a sign that staff understand the quality of the tea they are serving.
+Extra hot water was offered without asking which is always a sign that the staff understands the quality of the tea they are serving.

 The silver three-tier cake stand cleverly features side plates instead of dinner plates which meant we could easily fit two cake stands on a small table.
 I'd not seen these slimline cake stands before and thought they were an excellent idea.